wp mail not working

 Email Summary With Statistics in WP Mail SMTP Pro

-The Instant Email Alerts feature notifies you whenever an email fails to send to that you can quickly fix the problem.
-That way your users won’t miss out on important messages.
+The Instant Email Alerts feature notifies you the moment an email fails to send, so you can fix the problem before your users miss anything important.

 An email alert notification